evs-chris/xml-object-stream/README.md

 ### callback

+function(node[, callback]);

 For each matching object, the callback will be called with the matched object.
+If the callback itself accepts a callback, it is expected to call the callback when it is done so that processing may resume.

 If no callback is provided a promise will be returned.
 If the promise is resolved, it will contain an array of all matched objects.